BedeGrieco/CanCode-Python-Data-Analytics-Final-Project/README.md

-# CanCode-Python-Data-Analytics-Final-Project
-Final Project for 2022 Python and Data Analytics Course from CanCode.org
+# Final Project for 2022 Python and Data Analytics Course from CanCode.org

 For this project, my goal for analyzing the data from VGChart is to get a better understanding of what’s popular, what has historically sold well, and which